Bradford M606 taxi crash: Five hurt as van goes wrong way

 It then collided with a taxi, leaving five people injured, three critically.

-The M606 remains shut in both directions.
+The M606 remained shut in both directions, police said.

-National Highways said investigation work was expected to continue throughout the morning and urged drivers to use an alternative route.
+National Highways said investigation work was expected to continue throughout the morning and warned of long delays on the M62 approaching junction 26 for the M606.

+It added that maintenance workers were on standby to inspect damage to the barrier on the nearside lane of the southbound carriageway once the police had completed their investigation work.

-West Yorkshire Police said the Independent Office for Police Conduct had been informed about the incident due to the involvement of a police vehicle before the collision.
+The Independent Office for Police Conduct (IOPC) said it had been informed of the involvement of a police vehicle prior to the crash and had launched an investigation.

+An IPOC spokesperson said: "We understand that a Ford Transit van failed to stop for police before it was involved in a collision with a taxi after the van entered the M606 on the wrong side of the carriageway.

 Follow BBC East Yorkshire and Lincolnshire on Facebook, Twitter, and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.